Steel flanges are devices used to connect pipes, valves, pumps, and other equipment

 This type of flange is used in conjunction with a stub end fitting.
 The flange slides over the stub end, creating a loose flange connection.
 It is commonly used in low-pressure applications and can be used for both high and low temperatures.

-Benefits Of SS Flanges
+Benefits Of Flanges

 - Provide Better Flexibility